 Collection Agencies – Information and Advice

-If you owe money to a creditor and have stopped making your payments then debt collectors might start calling you to recover the money owed.
+If you owe money to a creditor and have stopped making your payments then debt collectors and collection agencies might start calling you to recover the money owed.

 Tips for Dealing With Collections: